 The College continues to invest in its building and facilities to ensure students have the most up to date learning environment.
 Nevertheless, the College's most valuable resource remains its teaching and support staff.
 The College's policy is to ensure that its staff resource is of the highest quality so that our students receive the very best post-16 provision, however, this does mean (even allowing for the fact that the College does not outsource activities such as cleaning or payroll) that our staff costs are above average for the sector.
 We are mindful therefore of the need to downsize the staffing complement (primarily in support staff functions) to make appropriate savings.
-This is a strategy that has been underway for some time (see below) and which will need to be continued in the light of the emerging risks for 2019/20 (see page 9).
+This is a strategy that has been underway for some time (see below) and which will need to be continued in the light of the emerging risks for 2021/22 (see pages 10 and 11).

-'''

-2014/15 135 FTE staff (72 teaching FTE) 2015/16 131 FTE staff (74 teaching FTE) 2016/17 126 FTE Staff (70 teaching FTE) 2017/18 119 FTE Staff (66 teaching FTE) 2018/19 111 FTE Staff (66 teaching FTE)
+2014/15 135 FTE staff (72 teaching FTE) 2015/16 131 FTE staff (74 teaching FTE)

-'''
+RESOURCES (continued)